dmlicuanan/air-quality/README.md

 - static directory
     - styles.css is the CSS stylesheet for the HTML pages
     - co.png, no.png, o3.png, pm2_5.png, pm10.png, so2.png are the file names of the plots expected after historical_1.html and historical_2.html are accessed via POST.

+***

+Author's note:
+This is my final project for Harvard University's CS50 (Introduction to Computer Science), which I completed on 2023-10-12.
+Codes last updated on 2023-10-13.